Protemnodon: Description

 Based on fossil evidence, Protemnodon is thought to have been physically similar to wallabies, but generally larger and more robust.
 Protemnodon roechus was the largest in the genus, weighing around 170 kg.

 Some studies show that Protemnodon species ranged from efficient hoppers of dry open habitats (such as P. viator) to slower, more quadrupedal forest dwellers (like P. tumbuna), while others have found that even species such as P. viator were very inefficient hoppers and primarily quadrupedal.
 The shape and articulation of the forelimbs suggests that they may have been adept at digging, while the claws on their hind feet had a curved shape, perhaps to help stabilise the animal on uneven ground.

 Several species of Protemnodon survived up until around 50,000 years ago.
 P. tumbuna may have survived in the highlands of Papua New Guinea as recently as 12,000 years B.P.
+A phalanx belonging to a member of Protemnodon from the Taora rockshelter (Papua New Guinea) was dated to around 6,800-5,300 years ago, marking the youngest occurrence for the species and the youngest currently-known occurrence of Sahul's Pleistocene megafauna.
+The continued survival of this population is thought to have been partially aided by its geographic isolation which lacked notable human presence.

 Palaeobiology

 An analysis of fossil-derived ^{87}Sr/^{86}Sr from Protemnodon from a rainforest ecosystem that existed around Mt.
 Etna around 280 ka has found that they had a very small lifetime foraging range for a megafaunal animal.
 The mean area of these individuals' home range was 11.6 ± 5.8 km^{2}.